-From the above points, we can know why many users prefer to use Dropbox instead of FTP, so how to transfer data from FTP to Dropbox more easily?
-Luckily, in this article, we will offer one FREE and best cloud file transfer tool--MultCloud to help transfer your files from FTP to Dropbox account.
+From the above points, we can know why many users prefer to use Dropbox instead of FTP, so how to transfer FTP files to Dropbox more easily?
+Luckily, in this article, we will offer one FREE and best cloud file transfer tool---MultCloud to help transfer your files from FTP to a Dropbox account.

 MultCloud is a free web-based file transfer manager tool that can transfer files across cloud drives from one console without downloading and uploading.
 It has the following features: